Velocidex/Training/modules/filesystem_forensics/searching.md

 ## Exercise: Hash all files provided in the globs

-Create an artifact that hashes files found by user provided globs.
+* Create an artifact that hashes files found by user provided globs.

+* BONUS:
+  * Support number of concurrent threads.
+  * Accept a list of hashes and filter on those.

 ---